[2025] Do You Need a License for The Ha Giang Loop?

 An Easy Rider is a local driver who takes travelers around on motorbikes.
 They’re experienced riders who know every twist and turn of the mountain roads, and many are licensed professionals.
 All you need to do is just to hop on the back, relax, and enjoy the views.

-As a local tour company with over 8 years of experience guiding over +24,000 travelers across Ha Giang, Lila is proud to offer you safe and enjoyable Easy Rider tours that focus on three key priorities:
+As a local tour company with over 8 years of experience guiding over +24,000 travelers across Ha Giang, Lila is proud to offer you safe and enjoyable Ha Giang loop tour that focus on three key priorities:

 • Safety first with Easy Riders who have over 5 years of riding experience, are professionally trained, and strictly follow safety rules: no overtaking on bends, no riding side-by-side, and never exceeding speed limits.